grantcolley/dotnetwhat/README.md

     - Sliding Window

   - Producer-consumer using Channel<T>.
+- Debugging & Profiling
+  - How do you debug an API request?
+  - Talking about profiling
+  - How you would make a specific optimisation
+- SQL / Databases
+  - What types of joins are there?
+  - CTE vs temporary tables
+  - What is a view?
+  - Can you put an index on a view?
+  - How do you debug a query to make it faster?
+  - Types of indexes
+  - Clustered vs non-clustered indexes
+  - Why use an index?

 ### Reverse an Array
 `Array.Reverse` has a time complexity of `O(n)`, where `n` is the number of elements being reversed.